ICBA Policy Resolutions for 2014

 - ICBA works closely with federal banking agencies and federal programs to improve responsiveness to minority bank needs and concerns.

 Minority banks play a unique role serving as catalysts for economic growth and revitalization in the neighborhoods they serve.
+These banks often play a critical role in otherwise underserved communities.
 It is crucial that minority banks have the financial and regulatory support they need to stay operational and profitable.

 There are more than 175 federally-insured minority banks serving low-income and minority communities in urban, rural and suburban areas across the country.